pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 An interesting part here is how confirmation URL is built, which is sent in the message and should be clicked by a user to confirm subscription.

 Confirmation URL contains two parameters: **email** and **confirmation code**.
-Email is just recepient's email address which is, obviously, not a secret.
+Email is just recipient's email address which is, obviously, not a secret.
 Confirmation code is calculated as `sha1(email + secret)`, with `secret` known to the server only.

 When the server receives a request with email and confirmation code, it calculates a new confirmation code for the received email and compares it with the code from the request.